sebastian-colomar/protech/upgrade/etcd-recovery.md

   ```
   ssh -i ${SSH_KEY} ${REMOTE_USER}@${HOST3} 'sudo mv /var/lib/etcd/ /tmp'
   ```
-- #### 1.4.6.
-REPEAT THESE STEPS ON EACH OF THE OTHER CONTROL PLANE HOSTS EXCEPT THE RECOVERY HOST.

 ### 1.5.
 Access the recovery control plane host.
 Run the restore script on the recovery control plane host and pass in the path to the etcd backup directory: